Daniel-Wata/Daniel-Wata/README.md

 💡 About Me

-Data engineer + Django developer—I build data platforms and the web apps that use them.
+- Data engineer + Django developer—I build data platforms and the web apps that use them.

-Fluent in Python, comfortable in JavaScript & Google Apps Script.
+- Fluent in Python, comfortable in JavaScript & Google Apps Script.

-Fan of open standards, clean code, and explain‑it‑like‑I’m‑five documentation.

-Dashboarding with Looker Studio & Power BI.
+- Dashboarding with Looker Studio & Power BI.

-Rapid internal tooling with Retool.
+- Rapid internal tooling with Retool.

 ⚙️ Toolbox & Tech